Galaxy formation with wave/fuzzy dark matter: The core-halo structure and the solitonic imprint: The wave/fuzzy dark matter halo

-Ultralight bosons, such as Axions, have been considered as an ingredient in describing the $\psi$DM \citep{Widrow:1993,Hu:2000}.
+Ultralight bosons, such as ALPs (axion-like particles), have been considered as an ingredient in describing the $\psi$DM \citep{Widrow:1993,Hu:2000}.
 In the absence of any self-interactions, the boson mass is the only free parameter that describes the DM.
-For a sufficiently light boson mass, the de-Broglie wavelength exceeds the mean free path leading the Axion to satisfy the ground state condition for a Bose-Einstein condensation.
-In the comoving coordinate, the governing equation for Axion reads as:
+For a sufficiently light boson mass, the de-Broglie wavelength exceeds the mean free path, which leads the ALP to satisfy the ground state condition for a Bose-Einstein condensation.
+The governing equation for $\psi$DM is the Schr\"{o}dinger-Poisson (SP) equation, which in comoving coordinates reads as: